PEG ratio is often used to bridge the gap between value and growth.

 Instead, I recommend that you consider the relative PEG ratios between different stocks within an industry and lean towards picking the stocks with lowest PEG ratios.

 A large amount of error in the future earnings growth arises from an overly optimistic or pessimistic outlook for the industry as a whole.
 Very likley an analyst will introduce similar error shifts in all the stocks within a given industry.
 So while the individual PEG ratios will be wrong, on a relative basis you may still come out with a good value stock.
-This assumes that you have settled on the industry as an attractive investment possibility (perhaps a cyclical opportunity).
+This assumes that you have settled on the industry as an attractive investment possibility (perhaps a cyclical opportunity – what are cyclical stocks?).

 Sometimes you will run across a negative PEG ratio value.
 This could mean one of the two things:

-1. The company lost money in the prior period (earnings were negative), or,
+1. The company lost money in the prior period (earnings were negative so it has a negative pe ratio), or,

 A negative PEG ratio does not imply that the stock is a bad investment.
 It just means that you need to consider other ways of looking at the stock before you can judge if this is a good investment or not.

 I suggest that any stock can be a good investment at a price that is cheap enough.
-The idea behind PEG ratio, or any other valuation metric, is to judge the valuation of the stock.
+The idea behind PEG ratio, or any other valuation metric, is to judge the valuation before you buy stocks.
 While these metrics bring some sort of formulaic structure to the investment process, investing well is much more than using a set of formulas.
+We have collected a list of key financial ratios every investor should consult.